eduNEXT/tvm/README.md

-# What's TVM
+# TVM

+TVM is a tool that allows you to manage several Tutor development environments so that they work in isolation, and you can work on different projects with independent Tutor versions and configurations.

-TVM is the acronym for:
+TVM is also the acronym for:

-- **Tutor Version Manager:** manages the version of the tutor.
+- Tutor Version Manager: manages the version of Tutor.
-- **Tutor enVironment Manager:** for creating project-based environments with tutor.
+- Tutor enVironment Manager: for creating project-based environments with Tutor.

 # Installing TVM